Kofoworola Ademola: Life

 Kofo Ademola was born on May 21, 1913, to the family of the Lagos lawyer Omoba Eric Olawolu Moore, a member of an Egba royal family who was educated at Lagos Grammar School, Sierra Leone Grammar School and Monkton Combe School in England, and his wife Aida Arabella (née Vaughan), who herself belonged to a family that was descended from Scipio Vaughan (through whom she also had Native American ancestry).
 She was a first cousin of Oyinkan, Lady Abayomi, a first cousin once removed of Omoba Ayo Vaughan-Richards, and a niece of Oloori Charlotte Obasa.
 She spent half of her young life in Lagos and the other half in the U.K. Ademola was educated at C.M.S.
 Girls School, Lagos; Vassar College, New York; and Portway College, Reading.
 From 1931 to 1935 she studied at St Hugh's College, Oxford, where she earned a degree in education and English.
 Whilst at St Hugh's she wrote a 21-page autobiography at the insistence of Margery Perham to challenge British stereotypes about Africans, she wrote of her childhood as a mixture of western cultural orientation and African orientation.

 She did not report overt racism while in Britain, but expressed annoyance at "being regarded as a 'curio' or some weird specimen of Nature’s product, not as an ordinary human being" and at "ineffectual remarks about our 'amazing cleverness' at being able to speak English and at being able to wear English clothes".
 Ademola returned to Nigeria in 1935 and took up appointment as a teacher at Queens College.
 While in Lagos she participated in some women organizations such as YWCA.

 In 1939, she married Adetokunbo Ademola, a civil servant.
 They had five children.
-As the wife of a Yoruba prince, she was entitled to the style of Oloori - and as the daughter of one, she was herself an Omoba as well - but due to the fact that her husband was also a knight, it is as Lady Ademola that she was best known.
+As the wife of a Yoruba prince, she was entitled to the style of Oloori—and as the daughter of one, she was herself an Omoba—but because her husband was also a knight, she was best known as Lady Ademola.

 Her husband's work took the family to Warri and later to Ibadan, and Ademola established links with the women's organizations in both towns.

-An authorized biography of Kofoworola Aina Ademola, Gbemi Rosiji's Portrait of a Pioneer, was published in 1996.
+An authorized biography of Ademola, Gbemi Rosiji's Portrait of a Pioneer, was published in 1996.